MINDFULNESS-based therapy

 “To the mind that is quiet the universe surrenders.”

-My own meditation practice has helped me cultivate equanimity, clarity of mind, connection to the body, and compassion.
-I integrate mindfulness into my therapy work because it is one of the most powerful ways of healing I know how to share, especially as part of the sacred container of therapy.
+I integrate mindfulness into my work because it is one of the most powerful ways of healing I know how to share, especially as part of the sacred container of therapy.

 mindfulness-based therapy